EleanaGrimshaw/unity-basic-training/step-by-step/MyFistCustomComponent.md

     {
         if(Input.GetKeyDown(KeyCode.D))
         {
-            // get the current material the gameobject has current_material = gameObject.GetComponent<MeshRenderer>().sharedMaterial;
+            // get the material the gameobject has now current_material = gameObject.GetComponent<MeshRenderer>().sharedMaterial;

             // check if the current material is the new material